hmswrth/hmswrth/README.md

 ### I'm a Full Stack Developer and a Web3 enthusiast!

-- 🔭 I’m currently working at [Saveo Healthtech][website]!
+- 🔭 I work at [Nasdaq Inc.][website]!
-- 🌱 I’m currently exploring React and Node.js
+- 🌱 I’m currently mastering React and Node.js
 - 👯 I’m looking to collaborate with other developers
-- 💬 Ask me about custom built PCs
+- 💬 Ask me about custom-built PCs
-- 🥅 2022 Goals: Contribute more to Open Source projects find some inspiration along the way 😄
+- 🥅 2024 Goals: Contribute more to Open Source projects and find some inspiration along the way 😄
-- ⚡ Fun fact: I love to play video games
+- ⚡ Fun fact: I love computer gaming

 ### Languages and Tools: